AlexandruChet/Currency/README.md

 # 💱 Currency Converter

-A simple **C++ program** to convert various currencies to **USD**.
+A **simple C++ program** to convert various currencies to **USD**.

 ---

 ## 🔹 Features

-- Convert any supported currency to USD
+- 🌍 Convert any supported currency to USD
+- ⚡ Fast and efficient
-- Easy to extend with new currencies
+- ✨ Easy to extend with new currencies
-- Simple and clean code
+- 🧹 Clean and readable code

 ---